Each topic, article and pathway in Tribal Habits can have a Certified Date assigned to it.

 An explorer is enrolled in the topic.

-The explorer conquers the topic on, for example, February 1st 2021.
+The explorer completes the topic on, for example, February 1st 2021.

-The explorer's certified date is the date of conquering the topic + 365 days, making it February 1st 2022.
+The explorer's certified date is the date of completing the topic + 365 days, making it February 1st 2022.

 Fourteen days before the explorer's certified date, a 'retake knowledge' enrolment is triggered for them (i.e. January 14th 2022, in this case).